Ed Weeks

-Edward Charles Egerton Weeks (born 25 October 1980) is an English actor, comedian, writer and producer.
+Edward Charles Egerton Weeks (born 25 October 1980) is an English actor.
 He is best known for starring as Dr. Jeremy Reed in the Fox/Hulu comedy series The Mindy Project (2012–2017).
 He also starred as Colin in the Fox comedy series LA to Vegas (2018).

 Early life and career

 Weeks was born and raised in England.
 His mother is a native of El Salvador.
 Weeks was educated at Queen's College, Taunton and Trinity College, Cambridge, where he was President of the Cambridge Footlights.
 Upon graduating, he wrote for various TV shows, including Man Stroke Woman, Clone and Hotel Trubble (all BBC).

 As an actor, he appeared in My Family (BBC), The IT Crowd (Channel 4), Not Going Out (BBC) and Phoo Action (BBC) in which he played Prince William.
 He was Olivia Lee's sidekick and co-prankster on her Comedy Central hidden camera show Dirty Sexy Funny.